paladin-t/can/README.md

-## Canned Monsters - Procedurally generated monsters in a sardines can.
+## Canned Monsters - Procedurally generated monsters in a sardines can

 License: CC-BY